datsfilipe/shareable-notes/01-cs/information-security/Principles of Security and Cycle of Life of Information.md

+---
-# Principles of Security and Cycle of Life of Information
+title: "Principles of Security and Cycle of Life of Information"
+---

 ## Security and Information